-Last year, two people were killed in one fatal accident involving a non-U.S.-registered business jet operating privately, compared with five crashes (two involving chartered business jetliners) that killed 68 people in 2011.
-Forty-two people were killed in 15 accidents involving non-U.S.-registered turboprops last year, versus 13 fatal accidents and 55 fatalities in 2011.
+Internationally, two people died in one fatal accident involving a non-U.S.-registered business jet operating privately in 2012 compared with five crashes (two involving chartered business jetliners) that caused 68 fatalities in 2011.
+Forty-two people died in 15 fatal accidents involving non-U.S.-registered turboprops last year versus 13 fatal accidents and 55 fatalities in 2011.